-Did you know, half of American households currently live paycheck to paycheck and two thirds of Americans self-reported they would struggle to save $1000 for a rainy day.
+Did you know, half of American households currently live paycheck to paycheck and two-thirds of Americans self-reported they would struggle to save $1000 for a rainy day.
 Some studies like this one actually report the individuals living paycheck to paycheck make up 78% of the American working population.
 One thing is clear: it’s a big problem.
-There are many ways for a person to get caught up in this cycle but fortunately, with the right knowledge, there are many ways to get out of the paycheck to paycheck cycle, or avoid it all together.
+There are many ways for a person to get caught up in this cycle but fortunately, with the right knowledge, there are many ways to get out of the paycheck to paycheck cycle or avoid it altogether.

 A budget is key to achieving and maintaining financial wellness no matter where you work or how much you earn.
 But, are you budgeting correctly?

 Set Money Aside

 It’s not about how much you earn, it’s about how much you keep.
 You can put yourself in a better financial position than people making two or even three times as much as you do simply by keeping more in your pocket.

 Savings should never be underestimated.
 Even if you can only afford $1 (literally, $1!) it will make a difference.
 If you save $10 a month, you’ll have over $120 put away within a year’s time, $120 extra you wouldn’t have had otherwise.
 Of course, this gathers interest from your bank or investments and compounds.
 Compounding interest is, according to Albert Einstein, “the eighth wonder of the world”.